-The project aims to utilise this rich heritage and links with the region’s current STEM employers to prompt a generation of young people to enter secondary school understanding that STEM routes are accessible to ‘people like me’.
-This will be achieved through a programme of activity in schools, community engagement activities, and the creation of a digital map showcasing the region’s rich heritage of innovation in the fields of science, industry and technology.
+The project used this rich heritage and links with the region’s current STEM employers to prompt a generation of young people to enter secondary school understanding that STEM routes are accessible to ‘people like me’.
+This was to be achieved through a programme of activity in schools, community engagement activities, and the creation of a digital map showcasing the region’s rich heritage of innovation in the fields of science, industry and technology.

-Activities include primary schools workshops, continued professional development (CPD) for teachers, loan boxes for nursery/reception, family story time and family and community workshops.
+Activities include primary schools workshops, continued professional development (CPD) for teachers, loan boxes, family story time and family and community workshops.

-A STEM club for up to 20 children will take place during the 2022 school summer holidays.
+A STEM club for 20 children also took place during the 2022 school summer holidays.

-The project is being delivered by Museums Northumberland with partners NUSTEM at the University of Northumbria and Historic England.
-It has received funding from the North of Tyne Combined Authority and Northumberland County Council.
+The project was delivered by Museums Northumberland with partners NUSTEM at the University of Northumbria and Historic England.
+It received funding from the North of Tyne Combined Authority and Northumberland County Council.